 Last summer, I did a dreadful thing.
 Never say never.
 Since I had said that I would never do it, it was inevitable that it happened.
 I went on a diet.
 It sounds awful, doesn't it?
-My goal was and remains to lose 40 pounds.
+My goal was, and remains, to lose 40 pounds.
 I lost nearly 20 pounds in about two months and gained 5 back.
-The diet was paused, but I've maintained the loss of 15 pounds.
-Since I don't exercise, my diet plan was all about causing a calorie deficit and I couldn't have done it without the stinking konjac noodles.
+The diet was paused, but I've maintained a loss of 15 pounds.
+Since I don't exercise, my diet plan was all about creating a calorie deficit, and I couldn't have done it without the stinking konjac noodles.

 While I tried several recipes using konjac noodles, the Tsuyu Konjac Bowl shared here hit the mark in taste and texture.
-This recipe used noodles made with konjac powder, seaweed powder, and calcium hydroxide.
-The seaweed powder in the noodles includes brown algae, which is reflected in the dark color noodles rather than white konjac noodles.
-With additional ingredients such as seaweed salad and sauce, the total calculated calorie for the recipe is about 100 calories.
+This recipe uses noodles made with konjac powder, seaweed powder, and calcium hydroxide.
+The seaweed powder in the noodles includes brown algae, which is reflected in the dark-colored noodles rather than white konjac noodles.
+With additional ingredients such as seaweed salad and sauce, the total calculated calorie count for the recipe is about 100 calories.

 INGREDIENTS